thetek42/syscfg/twl/README.md

 - integrate tsl by replacing stdin with timer
 - display volume in tsl
 - get xf86 stuff working (for brightness and screenshot)
+- proper fix for emoji in statusbar causing crash issue